Bannock County Human Resources

 |Public safety officer contribution amount||Public safety officer employer contribution amount|

 Bannock County participates in the Government Employees Medical Plan (GEMPlan).
-GEMPlan provides insurance for health, dental, vision, pharmacy, life, and mental health; with low deductibles and employee contributions.
+GEMPlan provides health, dental, vision, pharmacy, life, and mental health insurance with low deductibles and employee contributions.

 - Monthly payments are $22 monthly for the employee and $32 for each dependent.